 Franchising describes a contract in which one party (the franchisor) obtains a franchising fee from another party (the franchisee).
 In turn, the franchisor allows and supports the franchisee with independently selling certain goods or services.

-Similar to the authorized dealer contract, the franchise contract as a distribution contract isn‘t clearly defined by German law.
+There are no clear franchise laws and regulations in Germany as the franchise contract as a distribution contract is not clearly defined by German law.
 Over time, the franchise contract has been treated as a mixed contract.
-This means that it consists of parts from different types of contracts, which define the service, license, rent, and sales of goods elements of said legal document.
+This means that it consists of parts from different types of contracts in order to define arrangements regarding

-- Territorial protection for the franchisee and a no-competition clause for the franchisor,
+- territorial protection for the franchisee and a no-competition clause for the franchisor,